tqdm/tqdm/README.rst

 * iterable  : iterable, optional
     Iterable to decorate with a progressbar.
-    Leave blank [default: None] to manually manage the updates.
+    Leave blank to manually manage the updates.
 * desc  : str, optional
-    Prefix for the progressbar [default: None].
+    Prefix for the progressbar.
 * total  : int, optional
     The number of expected iterations.
-If [default: None], len(iterable) is used if possible.
+If (default: None), len(iterable) is used if possible.
 As a last resort, only basic progress statistics are displayed (no ETA, no progressbar).
     If `gui` is True and this parameter needs subsequent updating, specify an initial arbitrary large positive integer, e.g. int(9e9).
 * leave  : bool, optional
     If [default: True], keeps all traces of the progressbar upon termination of iteration.